 If you are experiencing back pain, whether from an injury or from a chronic and gradually progressing condition, you should consult with one of our pain specialists for an evaluation and treatment.

 If you need an evaluation or consultation or are interested in Lumbar Sympathetic Block, please contact us at (201) 729-0001 and ask for one of our specialists.
 We offer weekday and weekend appointments.
-You can find us at our conveniently located clinics in West Orange, Aberdeen, and Lyndhurst.
+You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.